kgilmer/XMLObjectIterable/README.md

 ## Features ##

-- Space efficient: Creates POJOs as the XML stream is read.
-Exit without having to read entire stream.
+- Efficient: Only parses input as Iterable is consumed.
+Exit or pause without having to read and parse what you don't need.
 - The transformer can also filter via API to avoid creating unneeded object instances.
 - Utilizes the built-in pull parser provided by Android or provide your own in Java.
 - Handle complex transformations by holding state in your `XMLTransformer` instances if necessary.